semantic-flow/sflo/documentation/feature.handling-renaming.md

 created: 1750467224745
 ---

-- if a namespace-iri is changed, gulp, the old one can be preserved with a "redirect" predicate in the [[concept.mesh.resource.element.flow.metadata]] and a warning on the html page
+- if a namespace-iri is changed, gulp, the old one can be preserved with a "redirect" predicate in the [[concept.mesh.resource.element.flow.node-metadata]] and a warning on the html page